gatherspiel/development/CONTRIBUTING.md

     npm run dev
 ```

-- Navigate to http://localhost:5173.
-You should see a page with a list of board game groups.

-Note: This steps are only necessary if you are working on a backend ticket or you are working with backend data
 ## Setting up the backend.

 See the following README file to setup the backend: [Backend setup](https://github.com/gatherspiel/backend)